balavenkataraman123/Videocallfilters/README.md

 I am working on a much better filter software that can do a lot more than just draw sunglasses on your face, is more user friendly, has a GUI and much more
 I will release it on the Technoplus website when I finish making the Technoplus website

+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.